ppbrown/vlm-utils/training/README.md

 In theory the core loop could be modified for SDXL.
 More work would be required to fit it for for any other model.

-Loosely speaking it the "diffusers" Pipeline methodology, at least in some places.
+Loosely speaking it uses the "diffusers" Pipeline methodology, at least in some places.

 The training script is a work in progress.
 Not guaranteed to work correctly at this point!